laynef/RailsPlusPlus/README.md

 # Rails++

-Autogenerate your CRUD operations with Swagger like API documentation
+Autogenerate your CRUD operations with Swagger like API documentation without extra configuration and generate mini test unit tests.

 ## Requirements